 Many of us who grew up before the time of fluoridated water have a mouth full of silver fillings.
 These fillings known as amalgams have proven to be extremely durable restorations but they are not very aesthetically pleasing.

 Fortunately, recent advances in dental materials have made it possible to use tooth coloured filling materials.
 These materials can be virtually indistinguishable from natural teeth and are used to achieve long-lasting and attractive restorations.
 In our practice, we use tooth coloured materials for almost all of the fillings that we place.
-Additionally, we use these materials to replace old amalgam fillings that have started to deteriorate or that detract from the appearance of our patients’ smiles.
+Additionally, your Ottawa general dentist uses these materials to replace old amalgam fillings that have started to deteriorate or that detract from the appearance of patients’ smiles.

 Can I Replace An Old Crown That Looks Unnatural?

 Many of our patients have asked us about replacing very old crowns that have deteriorated or crowns that do not blend well with their natural teeth.
-We will ensure that the shade is matched and the crown is shaped precisely for a very natural, indistinguishable appearance that is also functional.
+Your Ottawa general dentist will ensure that the shade is matched and the crown is shaped precisely for a very natural, indistinguishable appearance that is also functional.